COVID-19-Related Degree Requirement Changes

 - Students may take up to 10 units of CEE 199H Undergraduate Honors Thesis(optional).
 However, students must take ENGR 202S Directed Writing Projects or its equivalent (required).
 Units for the writing class are beyond those required for the A/E major.

 - Two copies of the signed thesis must be provided to the CEE student services office no later than two weeks before the end of the student's graduation quarter.
+A pdf of the thesis, including the signature page signed by both readers, should be submitted to the student services officer by May 15.
+Students will be sent email instructions on how to archive a permanent electronic copy in Terman Engineering library.

 For additional information and sample programs, see the Handbook for Undergraduate Engineering Programs (UGHB).